akcansoft/Desktop-Calendar/README.md

 ## Usage

 ### 1. Installation
-- Copy the compiled executable file, `holidays.txt`, and  `setting.ini` file to the desired directory.
+- Copy the compiled executable file, `reminders.txt`, `holidays.txt`, and  `settings.ini` file to the desired directory.

 **Note:** Windows Defender may flag the executable as a potential threat because it registers the program to run at startup.

 ### 2. Configuring Holidays
-- Add your holidays to the `holidays.txt` file in the `dd/mm` format, with one date per line (e.g., `25/12` for December 25th).
+- Add your holidays to the `holidays.txt` file in the `d/m` or `d/m/y`  format, with one date per line (e.g., `25/12` for December 25th, `5/3/2025` for 5 March 2025).<br>
+If the year is not entered in the date, the highlighting is repeated every year

+### 3. Configuring Reminders
+- Add your reminders to the `reminders.txt` file in the `d/m` or `d/m/y`  format, with one date per line (e.g., `25/12` for December 25th, `5/3/2025` for 5 March 2025).<br>
+If the year is not entered in the date, the highlighting is repeated every year

-### 3. Configuring Settings
+### 4. Configuring Settings
 The `settings.ini` file allows you to customize various aspects of the calendar displayed on your desktop wallpaper.
 Below are the configuration options available:

 #### [APP]